 2013 : Nathan Ensmenger (Indiana University) for his article 'Is chess the drosophila of artificial intelligence?' published in the journal Social Studies of Science in 2012.

 2012 : Mara Mills for her article 'On Disability and Cybernetics: Helen Keller, Norbert Wiener, and the Hearing Glove' published in 2011 by the Duke University Press journal Differences.

 2011 : Joseph Masco (University of Chicago) for his article 'Bad Weather: On Planetary Crisis' published in the journal Social Studies of Science in 2010.

 Stefan Poser, Dr. [Chair]

 MAURICE DAUMAS (1910 - 1984) – The French Trailblazer

 The history of technology would never have become a prominent field of historical research without energetic pathbreakers.
 Maurice Daumas was one of them.
-His broad scientific production include an early work Les instruments scientifiques aus XVIIe et XVIIIe siècles,which gained good reputation and was also published as an English translation.During years 1962–1978, he edited a highly valued history of technology Histoire générale des techniques, 5 volumes, which has been translated into English and Spanish and used as a textbook in various countries.
+One of his better known early works is Les instruments scientifiques aux XVIIe et XVIIIe siècles, which was also published in English.
+Between 1962 and 1978, he edited a highly acclaimed history of technology, Histoire générale des techniques, in five volumes, which has been translated into English and Spanish, and used as a textbook in various countries.
 In France, Daumas was also the pioneer of industrial archaeology.
-Daumas put great efforts to promote the history of technology as a discipline, and he contributed to several societies, journals and conferences.
-He was also the first secretary general of ICOHTEC and the host of its symposium at Pont-a-Mousson in 1970.
+Daumas was the first secretary general of ICOHTEC and the host of its symposium at Pont- à-Mousson in 1970.